TN 284 (08-26)

 • a dependent spouse or dependent child living with a veteran and the veteran receives VA benefits, go to Step 2.

-• an absent dependent spouse, absent dependent child, or absent dependent parent (for disability compensation payments only) who receives VA benefits by apportionment (apportionment is defined in SI 00830.314B.2.), go to Step 5.
+• an absent dependent spouse, absent dependent child, or absent dependent parent (for disability compensation payments only) who receives VA benefits by apportionment (apportionment is defined in SI 00830.314B.2. in this section), go to Step 5.

 2